COVID-19 Project Mons Belgium

 Spencer Botolo

-Spencer Botolo is a Malawian Medical and Humanitarian professional with more than twelve years of experience in the Medical and Humanitarian sectors.
-He holds a Post Graduate Certificate in Humanitarian Action, Bachelor's Degree in Health Systems Management and Diploma and Certificate in Clinical Medicine.
-Currently, he is studying Master of Science Degree in Healthcare Management at Unicaf University, Zambia.
+Spencer Botolo is a Malawian medical and humanitarian professional and a Board Member of Doctors Without Borders (MSF) Southern Africa, with over 12 years of experience across clinical care, health systems, and humanitarian operations.
+He holds a Postgraduate Certificate in Humanitarian Action, a Bachelor’s degree in Health Systems Management, and a Diploma and Certificate in Clinical Medicine.
+He is currently pursuing a Master of Science in Healthcare Management at Unicaf University in Zambia.

 Nkanyiso Gambu